This article is partly self-therapy - but also targeted towards some of my friends.

 The low price that signals low quality directly punches the claim of high quality in the face.

-When a person finds out your low rates, they create a first impression of low quality.
-That's the default assumption.
+When a person finds out your low rates, you create a strong first impression of low quality.
+That's going to be the default assumption going forward.

 You can do 10 things right.
 But the moment you do 11th thing wrong, their mind immediately goes "Yeah, I thought so".
-One mistake, one slip up, and you cement their first opinion.
+One mistake, one slip up, and you cement the first impression.

 Compare that to the default first impression of high quality through high rates.